prainar/peer/tutorial/02-authentication-backend/README.md

 ### 1. **Open Postman**

-- Download and install Postman if you don’t have it: [Download Postman](https://www.postman.com/downloads/)
+- Download and install Postman if you don't have it: [Download Postman](https://www.postman.com/downloads/)

 ---